lukelbd/vim-succinct/README.md

 Vim succinct
 ============

-A suite of utilities for succinctly editing documents using delimiters, text objects, text snippets, and file templates.
-Includes the following features:
+A suite of utilities for succinctly editing documents using vim-surround delimiters, vim-textobj objects, insert-mode snippets, and file templates.

+Includes the following features (see `plugin/succinct.vim` for a usage example and default mappings):

 * Filling empty buffers with text from arbitrary file templates stored in `g:succinct_templates_path` (default `'~/templates'`) with the same path extension